 The interdisciplinary minor in Film and Media Studies requires a total of six courses.
 There are five required courses and one elective.
-Students may use study abroad courses to help fulfil these requirements.
+Students may use study abroad courses to help fulfill these requirements.

 The minor is typically completed in your junior and senior year, however, a course that you completed as a first year or sophomore may be applied towards the minor with approval from Sky Sitney.

 The elective requirement can be fulfilled by enrolling in other FMST courses or cross-listed FMST courses.
 Your elective requirement should reflect the type of research you want to complete in your capstone project.
 For example, if you want to write a sitcom pilot, you should consider enrolling in television course and a screenwriting course.

 Upon approval by the Director of the Film and Media Studies, students may count up to two courses taken outside of Georgetown (via study abroad, the DC Consortium, or summer study) toward the requirements of the minor.